How To Use Inkscape Like A Pro

 To approach projects most efficiently, it’s important to understand the types of files that different softwares make.
-Raster (bitmap) images are comprised of many dots that are unable to scale because they distort when made larger.
+Raster (bitmap) images are comprised of many dots called pixels that are unable to scale because they distort when made larger.
 On the other hand, vector graphics are a calculation of points with lines connecting the points.
 This gives vector images the ability to scale to any size without losing clarity (resolution).
 And the lines can be followed by machines, such as laser cutters, that need coordinates to operate.

 Vector files should be the base files for any image you create.
 And if you need raster images later (usually for web purposes), you can always export one from the master vector file.

 However, it’s not possible to save a vector design from a raster image.
 Why?
 If a JPEG is resaved as an SVG, it will not have any vector information embedded in the design.